coolsteed/chinese-ministry-of-foreign-affairs-spokesperson-s-remarks/README.md

 Data Format: csv(UTF-8), rdata

+Limitation: The texts on the website are not transcripts from the meeting.
+Will later add data since 2013.

 Notes: Excel on Mac cannot open the UTF-8 encoded csv data directly, please refer to https://answers.microsoft.com/en-us/msoffice/forum/all/excel-for-mac-not-opening-utf-8-csv-files/67d951d3-b616-4f7d-9d9a-af76045f7947

 ## 中国外交部发言人表态 (chinese ministry of foreign affairs spokesperson's remarks)